Author: Vanessa Ngan, Staff Writer, 2006. Updated by Hon A/Prof Amanda Oakley, Dermatologist, Hamilton, September 2015.

 The exact cause of adult-onset Still disease is not known.
 One theory is that the disease is caused by infection.
 Another theory is that Still disease is a hypersensitive or autoimmune disorder (this is where the body's immune system which normally fights off infections or illness suddenly starts to attack the body's cells and tissues it is suppose to protect).

-- Intermittent high fever occurring in all patients.
+Intermittent high fever occurs in all patients.
 Temperatures may get up to 39 or 40C before rapidly returning to normal levels.
 These fever spikes often occur at nearly the same time every day and may be accompanied by a feeling of extreme fatigue.

 In many cases, skin rash and fever may occur intermittently for months or even years before joint pain and swelling develop.
 All patients with adult-onset Still disease eventually develop persistent chronic arthritis even if fever and systemic symptoms have stopped.
 Stiffness, swelling and pain usually affects many joints but in particular the wrists may become severely deformed.